Studies on Vision Therapy for Strabismus

 Vision therapy has been used to successfully treat the various forms of strabismus for over 100 years.
 Numerous studies have found it to have a 75% success rate in achieving normal cosmetic alignment of the eyes as well as functional binocular vision.
 Under optimal clinical conditions such as those in a private practice optometric clinic where each patients receives individualized, one-on-one care, the success rate can be as high as 87%.

-The Ludlam Study
+The Ludlam Study on vision therapy for strabismus

 Dr. William Ludlam conducted a landmark study, but not the first such study, of 149 strabismus patients who came for treatment at the optometric Centre of New York.
 Ludlam summarized the results as follows: